-From UNC Charlotte: UNC Charlotte is uniquely positioned to address the critical workforce needs of the state’s largest metropolitan region.
-Its programs produce teachers for the K-12 sector; nurses and other health professionals for the health sector; and engineers, computing professionals and data scientists for the tech sector.
-UNC Charlotte is second among UNC System institutions in production of critical workforce professionals.
+From UNC Charlotte: UNC Charlotte continues to exceed its goal in this area.
+Uniquely positioned to address the critical workforce needs of the state’s largest metropolitan region, its programs produce teachers for the K-12 sector; nurses and other health professionals for the health sector; and engineers, computing professionals and data scientists for the tech sector.
 The University continues to add and adapt academic programs to meet changing workforce needs.
-For example, UNC Charlotte now offers a Bachelor of Science degree in Data Science, which is the first undergraduate degree of its kind in North Carolina and is a result of direct collaboration between the university and business leaders.
-New programs also are offered in healthcare informatics, computer engineering, biotechnology, and respiratory care.
+A Bachelor of Science degree in Data Science, which is the first undergraduate degree of its kind in North Carolina, is a result of direct collaboration between the university and business leaders.
+The new School of Professional Studies is designed to meet the needs of the working adult student and serve as a resource for businesses and organizations seeking employee development solutions.
+Additional new degree programs include healthcare informatics, computer engineering, biotechnology, and respiratory care.

 By 2021-22, UNCC will receive $54,907,015 in research and development sponsored program awards and licensing income, an increase of 44.1% ($16,800,000 additional over a base of $38,107,015).

-From UNC Charlotte: The research enterprise at UNC Charlotte continues to grow in tandem with the growth of research doctoral programs.
-Increases in faculty, staff, and student resources and the expansion of the university’s research infrastructure have helped to double research awards since 2011-12.
-The Energy Production and Infrastructure Center is an example of the university’s commitment to meeting the needs of the Charlotte community and the state through interdisciplinary research, industry partnerships, and workforce development.
+From UNC Charlotte: The research enterprise at UNC Charlotte continues to grow in tandem with the growth of research doctoral programs and exceed award goals.
+Since 2016, the University’s awards have increased by 44%, providing momentum for expanding Charlotte’s research profile.
+The Energy Production and Infrastructure Center (EPIC) and the recently launched Center for Computational Intelligence to Predict Health and Environmental Risks (CIPHER) are examples of the university’s commitment to meeting the needs of the Charlotte community and the state through interdisciplinary research and partnerships.
 UNC Charlotte is also committed to extending research opportunities to undergraduates and supports a newly formed Office of Undergraduate Research and Charlotte Research Scholars, a summer internship program open to students from all majors.

 By fall 2021, UNCC will enroll 10,056 low-income students, a 17.5% increase over 2015 levels (1,497 additional low-income students over a base of 8,559).